byterubpay/byterub-site/_posts/2017-06-11-logs-for-the-Kovri-dev-meeting-held-on-2017-06-11.md

 **\<anonimal>** Anything else on 6.?
 **\<anonimal>** 7.
 Any additional meeting items
 **\<rehrar>** I have something.
 So I've discussed with anonimal what it would be like for me to put in a FFS as a 'general staffer' of Kovri.
 There's a lot of work that needs to be done that isn't coding related.
 Website maintenance, reddit moderation and theme design, trying to get other developers interested, etc. I'd like some feedback from others on what the thoughts of something like this are instead of FFS for each project.
 Basically, bei
-**\<rehrar>** from moneromooo and others as well since there's a possibility of me doing something like this for Monero as well (I had a discussion with dEBRUYNE who supported the idea)
+**\<rehrar>** from moneromooo and others as well since there's a possibility of me doing something like this for ByteRub as well (I had a discussion with dEBRUYNE who supported the idea)
 **\<moneromooo>** This got cut: "Basically, bei [...] from moneromooo".
 **\<rehrar>** sec
 **\<rehrar>** Basically, being paid on a per hour basis 10ish/wk
 **\<rehrar>** 10ish hours I mean
-**\<ArticMine>** Maybe doing the FFS for Monero as a whole including Kovri
+**\<ArticMine>** Maybe doing the FFS for ByteRub as a whole including Kovri
 **\<rehrar>** that's what I was thinking yes.
-10 hours/wk for Monero and 10 for Kovri or something like that in one FFS
+10 hours/wk for ByteRub and 10 for Kovri or something like that in one FFS
 **\<rehrar>** I would outline the goals for each project
 **\<rehrar>** Would this be something that would be useful?
-Creating content for Monero (like the reddit posts and helping people get plugged in) is something that's super fun for me and I love to do
+Creating content for ByteRub (like the reddit posts and helping people get plugged in) is something that's super fun for me and I love to do
 **\<rehrar>** and I would love to be able to devote dedicated time for it
 **\<endogenic>** the reddit posts could be something of a black hole
 **\<rehrar>** and Kovri, well, it's my favorite and the reason I'm here